Skip to content

 Masks

-Image masks are used designate areas of an image with irregular in that should not be included in the integration, typically used due to detector irregularities, shadows of the beam stop, single-crystal peaks from a mounting, etc. Masks can be created with a menu command or with keyboard/mouse shortcuts.
-There are six types of masks:
+The information on the Masks window are used to determine what parts of an image will not be included in the integration, typically used due to detector irregularities, shadows of the beam stop, single-crystal peaks from a mounting, cosmic rays, etc.

 • Spot masks: exclude a circle with a selected center and diameter in image coordinates (mm).